The Effect of Exercise at Different Time Intervals on Hyperuricemia

 • Able to complete baseline fitness test (3000m run time less than 14 minutes);

-• Fully informed consent, sign informed consent
+• Fully informed consent, sign informed consent.

 Exclusion Criteria:

-• Heart, liver and kidney insufficiency;
+• Patients with heart, liver and kidney insufficiency;

 Study Plan